Implications of gauge freedom for nonrelativistic quantum electrodynamics: Gauge freedom and gauge fixing

 The other commonly chosen gauge in nonrelativistic electrodynamics is the Poincar\'e (multipolar) gauge defined by ${\bf x}\cdot {\bf A}({\bf x})=0$.
-This is the Coulomb-gauge condition applied in reciprocal space.
+This is the Coulomb gauge condition applied in reciprocal space.
 More generally, we may define the arbitrary-gauge potential